 Photo Source: YouTube

 For decades now, legions of actors have emerged from assorted acting schools across the country harboring a deep aversion to pursuing and accepting commercial work.
-If you scratch the surface a bit you’ll probably find this unfounded antagonism typically stems from the misguided notion you’d become “a sell out” if you perused commercial opportunities.
+Yet, if you scratch the surface a bit you’ll probably find this unfounded antagonism typically stems from the misguided notion you’d become “a sell out” if you perused commercial opportunities.
 It’s especially unfortunate and shortsighted when you consider mastering commercial voiceover and on-camera work offers you the greatest opportunities to effectively subsidize your acting career.

 Besides, what business, with any hope to become successful, shuns commercial success?
 Generally speaking the mission of every industry is to achieve commercial success.
 That doesn’t mean your integrity and commitment to delivering above and beyond the basics of what’s promised all go out the window.
 Professional integrity and commitment to excellence are two of the primary aims and benefits of hiring a professional in any field, not just ours.